ioBroker/ioBroker.js-controller/docs/en/viz/app.md

 Commands:

 * alert - show alert window in vis. "control.data" has following format "message;title;jquery-icon".
 Title and jquery-icon are optional.
 Icon names can be found [here](http://jqueryui.com/themeroller/).
 To show icon "ui-icon-info" write ```Message;;info```.
-* changeView - switch to desired view. "control.data" must have name of view.
+* changeView - switch to desired view. "control.data" must have a name of view.
 You can specify project name too as "project/view".
 Default project is "main".
 * refresh - reload vis, for instance after project is changed to reload on all browsers.
 * reload - same as refresh.
 * dialog - Show dialog window.
 Dialog must exist on view.
 One of: